The biggest ego trip is getting rid of your ego. And of course, the joke of it all is that your ego does not exist.— Alan Watts

 The Ego & Our Personal Biases

-Our ego tries to shelter our self-esteem from being offended by avoiding anything that challenges it.
+Our ego tries to shelter our self-esteem from getting hurt by avoiding anything that challenges it.

 This can make us biased in the way we think.
-Biases cause us to disregard anything that conflicts with our current set of opinions and beliefs and makes us “triggered” by ideas that don’t mesh with our current understanding of the world.
+Biases cause us to disregard anything that conflicts with our current set of opinions and beliefs and makes us take offense at ideas that don’t mesh with our current understanding of the world.

 Biases interfere with our objective view of the world and can hinder our ability to empathize and make logical decisions.

 - The sunk cost fallacy — You irrationally cling to things that have already cost you something.

 - The spotlight effect — You overestimate how much people notice how you look and act.